isabella232/nodejs-verificationcallback-tutorial/readme.md

 module.exports = app;
 ```

-Using PostMan, you can post to the localhost:8080/sinch and see the message response, but that's not very exciting so here's what we want to do:
+Using PostMan, I post to the localhost:8080/sinch and see the message response,not very exciting so here's what I want to do:

-1. Create an endpoint that is secured with your own custom login token for users (i.e oauth2 or your custom auth scheme) where you add numbers you want to verify
+1. Create an endpoint that is secured with your own custom login token for users (i.e oauth2 or your custom auth scheme) where I add numbers you want to verify

 2. Store in a database (in this tutorial I will just use in memory as an example)